RetroDECK/ES-DE/USERGUIDE.md

 It's recommended to have the exact same filename for the .m3u file as for the directory as the game media files will then be shared between the two.
 This saves some unnecessary scraping as well as some disk space.

 It's of course also possible to skip this type of directory structure and put all the games in the root folder, but then there will be multiple entries for the same game which is not so tidy.
-Another approach would be to put all the files in the root folder and then hide the game files, showing only the .m3u playlist.
-But it's probably quite confusing to start a game that looks like a single-disk game and then be prompted for disk swaps by the emulator (even if the .m3u playlists automates disk swapping, it's still somehow confusing and I wouldn't recommend it).
+Another approach would be to put all the files in the root folder and then hide the game files, showing only the .m3u playlist files.
+ES-DE is flexible so do whatever makes most sense for the situation.

 When setting up games in this fashion, it's recommended to scrape the directory in addition to the .m3u file as it looks nicer to see the metadata for the games also when browsing the folders.
 ES fully supports scraping folders, although some metadata is not included for folders for logical reasons.
-If you only scrape the folders and not the actual game files, it looks ok when browsing, but when a game is part of a collection, the metadata will be missing there.
+If you only scrape the folders and not the actual game files, it may look somehow ok when browsing, but when a game is part of a collection, the metadata will be missing there.
 This includes the **Last played** and **All games** collections for instance.
 Also note that while it's possible to mark a folder as a favorite, it will never be part of a collection, such as **Favorites**.

-As well it's recommended to set the flags **Exclude from game counter** and **Exclude from automatic scraper** for the actual game files so that they are not counted (the game counter is shown on the system view) and not scraped if running the multi-scraper.
-It's enough to scrape the .m3u playlist file and the game folder.
-But if you only intend to manually scrape file-per-file then you don't need to bother with this.
-For a cleaner look, it's also possible to set the flag **Hide metadata fields** for the game files.
+As well it's recommended to set the flags **Exclude from game counter** and **Exclude from automatic scraper** for the actual game files so that they are not counted for the game statistics display and not scraped when running the multi-scraper.
+If you don't want to hide the individual game files but still want a cleaner look, it's also possible to set the flag **Hide metadata fields** for the game files.

 ### Special game installation considerations

 Not all systems are as simple as described above, or sometimes there are multiple ways to configure the systems.
 So specifics to such systems will be covered here.
-Consider this a work in progress though as there are many systems supported by ES-DE.
+Consider this a work in progress as there are many systems supported by ES-DE.

 #### Arcade and Neo Geo

 For all the supported MAME variants as well as Final Burn Alpha/FinalBurn Neo and Neo Geo, single file archives should be used.
-However these should retain the MAME names as filenames since ES-DE ships with MAME lookup tables, meaning the MAME names are expanded to the full game names.
+But these should retain the MAME names as filenames since ES-DE ships with MAME lookup tables, meaning the MAME names are expanded to the full game names.

 For instance **topgunnr.7z** will be expanded to **Top Gunner**.

-This is used by the TheGamesDB scraper where the expanded file name is used for game searches.
+This is used by the TheGamesDB scraper where the expanded file names are used for game searches.
 (Screenscraper natively supports searches using the MAME names).
 It's also quite nice to have the gamelist populated with the expanded game names even before any scraping has taken place.

 #### Commodore Amiga

 There are multiple ways to run Amiga games, but the recommended approach is to use WHDLoad.
 The best way is to use hard disk images in **.hdf** or **.hdz** format, meaning there will be a single file per game.
 This makes it just as easy to play Amiga games as any console with game ROMs.

 An alternative would be to use **.adf** images as not all games may be available with WHDLoad support.
 For this, you can either put single-disk images in the root folder or in a dedicated adf directory, or multiple-disk games in separate folders.
-It's highly recommended to create **.m3u** playlist files for multi-disk images as this simplifies the disk swapping in the emulator.
-It's then this .m3u file that should be selected for launching the game.
+It's highly recommended to create **.m3u** playlist files for multi-disk images as described [above](USERGUIDE.md#multiple-gamefiles-installation).

 Here's an example of what the file structure could look like:

 ```
 ~/ROMs/amiga/Multidisk/ZakMcKracken/ZakMcKracken (Disk 1 of 2).adf
 ~/ROMs/amiga/Multidisk/ZakMcKracken/ZakMcKracken (Disk 2 of 2).adf
+~/ROMs/amiga/Multidisk/ZakMcKracken/ZakMcKracken.m3u
 ~/ROMs/amiga/Robbeary.adf
 ~/ROMs/amiga/Dungeon Master.hdf
 ```